gordtulloch/indi-rolloffino/readme.txt

 The driver input request is to read the state of switches from the Arduino to detect when the roof is fully open or fully closed.

-Driver: RollOff ino
+Driver: RollOffNano
-Executable: indi_rolloffino
+Executable: indi_rolloffnano
-INDI:       1.8.1
+INDI:       1.0.0

 Outline of the text between roof driver and Arduino